dwarvesf/playground/CONTRIBUTING.md

 ### Writing, semantics, grammer

 We aren't actually too strict on grammar or semantics in your notes, given that it is easy to read and relatively skimmable.
+As for note structure, we will follow Wikipedia and previous SEO standards:

+1. Each page should only have one H1 `#` header.
+All subsequent headers should be nested as H2 `##` headers.

 ### Folder structure